Mikel908/BootCamp/01-Lesson-Plans/03-Python-Pandas/1/Activities/01-terminal-01/README.md

-# Getting Familiar with the Terminal
+vi# Getting Familiar with the Terminal

 In this activity, you'll get more practice with terminal commands.